bwvisu/bwvisu.github.io/technical-docs/technical-docs.md

 You can find instructions on how to configure a virtual machine running the middleware in the middleware (`bwvisu-runner`) repository in `deployment/provision-middleware.py`.

 ## 3. Installing the Webfrontend
-You can find instructions on how to install the web frontend in the readme of the web frontend repository (`bwvisu-web`)
+You can find instructions on how to install the web frontend in the readme of the web frontend repository (`bwvisu-web`) and [here](webfrontend.md).

 ## 4. Installing the Applications
 See [here](applications.md) for further instructions.